MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     ![Azure Information Protection quick start tutorial step 3 - default policy](../media/info-protect-policy-default-labelsv2.png)

-    In addition, there are some policy settings that are not set so that for example, all documents and emails are not required to have a label, there is no default label, and users do not have to provide justification when they change labels:
+    In addition, there are some policy settings that are not set.
+For example, all documents and emails are not required to have a label, there is no default label, and users do not have to provide justification when they change labels:

     ![Azure Information Protection quick start tutorial step 3 - default policy](../media/info-protect-policy-default-settings.png)